Module 2

 Introduction

-Heritage engagement, community empowerment, participatory design, cultural sustainability, adaptive reuse, storytelling, inclusion, accessibility, regeneration, volunteerism, local identity, placemaking, creative heritage, conservation balance, co-production, cross-sector partnership, event sustainability, cultural innovation, education through heritage, and living heritage.
+Heritage engagement, community empowerment, participatory design, cultural sustainability, adaptive reuse, storytelling, inclusion, accessibility, regeneration, volunteerism, local identity, placemaking, creative heritage, conservation balance, co-production, cross-sector partnership, event sustainability, cultural innovation, education through heritage, living heritage.

 Content